-During the one hundred and twenty-seven years of its existence, the Academy has trained many of the most illustrious of American artists, and is fully equipped to teach the technique of drawing and painting, sculpture, illustration and mural decoration.
-The purpose of this training is to develop the students' natural abilities, to stimulate their sense of beauty, and to give them the necessary technique for their profession.
+During the one hundred and twenty-eight years of its existence, the Academy has trained many of the most illustrious of American artists, and is fully equipped to teach the technique of drawing and painting, sculpture, illustration and mural decoration.
+The purpose of this training is to develop the students' natural abilities, to enable them to acquire technique, and to stimulate their sense of beauty.